mna/agora/doc/wiki/assembly.md

 * The first character is the constant's type.
 It must be one of `i` for integer, `f` for float, `b` for boolean, and `s` for string.
 * The remaining characters represent the constant's value.
 Booleans are represented as `0` for `false` and `1` for true.
 Floats must be in a format understood by `strconv.ParseFloat()`.
 Integers must be in base-10.

+Next comes the locals section, or the L section.

+## The L section

+Each function must have an L section, which may be empty, identified by the string `[l]`.
+This section lists the index of the names of the local variables of this function, corresponding to a string value in the K section.
+This is simply a list of integers, one per line.

-Next comes the instruction section, or the I section.
+Next comes the instructions section, or the I section.

 ## The I section